eponsonby/ATP-Support/job-announcement-playbook/details/duties.md

 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>
   * Do not use the job summary to discussion the mission statement of they agency.
-This is now captured in the [Agency details](../banner#agency-details).
+Agencies may now use the [Agency modal](../overview#agency-modal---current-fields) to convey details about the agency and a link to your careers page.
   * Don’t use dehumanizing terms like “incumbent” or “candidate”.
 </div>
 </div>